|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Mushrooms are a low-acid food which means they require a little bit of special treatment in canning, but this white wine vinegar dressing does the trick in the tastiest way possible.
-These marinated mushrooms make use of Italian herbs, zesty garlic, crushed red pepper flakes and black pepper.
+Mushrooms are a low-acid food.
+To can them, they require a little bit of special treatment.
+The white wine vinegar dressing in this recipe does the trick in the tastiest way possible.
+These marinated mushrooms make use of Italian herbs, zesty garlic, crushed red pepper flakes, and black pepper.
 Nibble straight from the jar or add to salads, antipasto plates, or charcuterie plates.
 These are surprisingly easy to pull together for such a flavorful bite!

 - 3 pounds small mushrooms (button, no more than 1 1/2-inch across their widest part)